danvalero/AzureOSSDBLabs/Azure Database for MySQL Single Server/12 Troubleshooting query performance in Azure Database for MySQL Single Server/readme.md

     The query now uses an Non-Unique Key Lookup using index *idx_to_date* on *salaries* instead of a Full Table Scan.

-    The recomendation was valid and helpuful for performance.
+    The recommendation was valid and helpful for performance.

 Congratulations!.
 You have successfully completed this exercise and the Lab.